xively/XivelyObjectiveC/README.md

     [datastream save];

-If you have a feed model which has been previously saved or feched, a new datastream can be add to that feed model then the new datastream saved
+If you have a feed model which has been previously saved or fetched, a new datastream can be add to that feed model then the new datastream saved.